Ninzalo/port_knocking/README.md

 # Description:
 These scripts allow you to setup port knocking on your new server and connect to it with ease.

+> [!WARNING]
+> Run on your own risk.
+All of iptables configurations will be deleted if you run this script.

+> [!NOTE]
+> Works only with passwordless ssh key

 # Usage:
 ## Step 1: Connect to your server via ssh and save a fingerprint